Bisphenol A (BPA)

 See: Doctor with diabetes speaks out about chemicals in plastics, St. Louis Post-Dispatch, April 7, 2016, by Harry Jackson Jr.

 In rats, early life exposure to BPA made them more susceptible to intestinal infection than those unexposed, and impaired their ability to respond to food antigens (Ménard et al. 2014).
 Intestinal infections and food antigens are both linked to type 1 diabetes (see the diet and the gut page).
 Laboratory evidence also indicates that BPA detrimentally alters gut microbiota (Javurek et al. 2016, Koestel et al. 2017; Lai et al. 2016).
 In mice, BPA not only affected gut microbiota, but also increased intestinal permeability (Feng et al. 2019; Feng et al. 2020; Wang et al. 2021).
 In rats, BPA affected gut microbiota, caused intestinal dysfunction, and higher blood glucose levels (Ambreen et al. 2019).
 (Changes in gut microbiota and intestinal permeability are linked to diabetes development.)
 Developmental exposure of mice to BPA causes gut permeability, and weakens protective gut immune function, increasing susceptibility to inflammation (Malaisé et al. 2018), as well as more widespread inflammation (Reddivari et al. 2017).
 The effects that BPA has on the gut precede its effects on obesity (Malaisé et al. 2017).
-And, BPA causes intestinal cells to absorb more cholesterol (Feng et al. 2017) and has other detrimental effects directly on the intestine (Gonkowski 2020).
+And, BPA causes intestinal cells to absorb more cholesterol (Feng et al. 2017), has other detrimental effects directly on the intestine (Gonkowski 2020), and affects gut serotonin levels (Barra et al. 2022).

 Adult exposure to BPA affected the diversity and composition of the gut microbiota in male mice and reduced the tight junctions in the colon, resulting in dysfunction of the gut barrier (Ni et al. 2021).
 BPA can not only induce intestinal cell barrier dysfunction, it also reduces the viability of intestinal mucus secreting cells, also affecting the intestinal mucus barrier (Zhao et al. 2019).